-Christopher Carr is Guest Principal Ballet Master with The Royal Ballet.
+Christopher Carr is Guest Principal Ballet Master of The Royal Ballet.
 He has rehearsed and staged some forty works in the Company's extensive repertory, including The Sleeping Beauty, La Fille mal gardée, The Nutcracker, Giselle, Swan Lake, Coppélia, Ondine, Cinderella and numerous one-act ballets.
-He has taught and staged numerous works for leading companies around the world.
+He has taught and staged works for leading companies around the world.

 He was appointed Assistant Ballet Master in 1983 and made a répétiteur the following year.
 He became Ballet Master in 1988 and Rehearsal Director in 2001, and in 2007 elected to take his current position.

 1 February 2012